jacquetpi/scroogevm/README.md

 * (optionally) On master node : Our ballooning mechanism _vmaggreg.py_

 > Be aware:
-> - On workers node, VMs must run  on a QEMU/KVM environment with libvirt is required
+> - On workers node, VMs must run  on a QEMU/KVM environment with libvirt available
 > - All python scripts parse environment variables for configuration.
 Please refer to _dotenv_ for an _.env_ example file.
 > - Please note that ScroogeVM is not a scheduler and therefore cannot deploy VM by itself